Faith and Photography

 Take the request: When someone comes up to you while you are working and requests something, I usually hand them a business card and ask them to contact me by email and put their request in writing.
 I explained that I would love to help them, but I am currently shooting.

 Usage Rights: When creating a contract with the client, you need to address image rights.
 Are you giving them one-time, exclusive, or unlimited rights, for example?
 It would be best if you addressed the time limit for these rights.
-I cannot think of a situation where a client has hired you that you will not need to wait until they use an image before you start selling it on the open market.
+I cannot think of a situation where a client has hired you that you would not need to wait until they use an image before selling it on the open market.

 Christine Messano and Andrew Bennett’s wedding